 Hospital authorities said the family came forward to arrange a donor for extracting plasma.

 “The donor had recovered from the infection three weeks ago and again tested COVID-19 negative at the time of donation along with other standard tests to rule out infections like Hep B, Hep C and HIV,” the statement said.

-The critically ill patient was administered fresh plasma as a treatment modality as a side-line to standard treatment protocols on the night of April 14, it said.
+The critically ill patient was administered fresh plasma as a treatment modality as a side-line to standard treatment protocols on the night of April 14.

-After receiving the treatment, the patient showed progressive improvement and by the fourth day, he was weaned off ventilator support and continued on supplementary oxygen thereafter, the hospital authorities said.
+After receiving the treatment, the patient showed progressive improvement, and by the fourth day, the hospital authorities said he was weaned off ventilator support and continued on supplementary oxygen thereafter.

 He has been shifted to a room with round-the-clock monitoring at present.
-He has started taking oral feed since Sunday and is faring well, they said.
+They said he has started taking oral feed since Sunday and is faring well.

 Budhiraja said, “One donor can donate 400 ml of plasma which can save two lives, as 200 ml is sufficient to treat one patient”.

 The patient is now doing well, and his two consecutive COVID-19 tests have come negative, the hospital authorities said.